The Creation (band): Pickett returns, band breaks up (1968)

-However, demand was still strong in continental Europe for Creation records and live shows, and almost immediately after the band had disbanded drummer Jack Jones formed a new Creation line-up, bringing back Kenny Pickett as singer.
+However, demand was still strong in continental Europe for Creation records and live shows, and almost immediately after the band had disbanded drummer Jack Jones formed a new Creation lineup, bringing back Kenny Pickett as singer.
 Kim Gardner returned as bass player (after a stint in Santa Barbara Machine Head) and brought in his old bandmate from The Birds, Ronnie Wood on guitar.

-This line-up debuted with the single "Midway Down", released in the UK and Germany in April 1968.
-However this Creation line-up splintered almost immediately, and by June, the band was no more.
-Two posthumous follow-up singles: "Bony Moronie" and "For All That I Am" were German only releases, appearing later in 1968.
+This lineup debuted with the single "Midway Down", released in the UK and Germany in April 1968.
+However this Creation lineup splintered almost immediately, and by June, the band was no more.
+Two posthumous follow-up singles—"Bony Moronie" and "For All That I Am"—were German-only releases, appearing later in 1968.

 Despite their early demise and lack of hits, The Creation posthumously became highly influential, acknowledged as an inspiration by Paul Weller, Ride, Pete Townshend, The Sex Pistols and others.
-Jimmy Page of Led Zeppelin imitated Phillips’ use of the violin bow, while Alan McGee named his massively successful record label Creation after them.
+Jimmy Page of Led Zeppelin imitated Phillips’ use of the violin bow, while Alan McGee named his massively successful record label Creation after them, and his band Biff Bang Pow! was named after the Creation song "Biff, Bang, Pow".
 Egan asserted, “only the Velvet Underground spring to mind as a band who profoundly affected fellow artists while remaining a secret from the wider public.”

 Post-Creation careers

 Eddie Phillips became bass player in P.P.
 Arnold's backing band during the late 1960s.
 He left the music business for a time in the 1970s, but by 1980 was collaborating again with Kenny Pickett as a songwriter.
 The two wrote the 1980 hit single "Teacher, Teacher" for Rockpile.

 Kenny Pickett continued as songwriter for the Creation's American producer, Shel Talmy, and issued some solo recordings in the 1970s and 1980s.
 He later sang with The Kennedy Express.
-In 1970 he co-wrote Clive Dunn's Number One hit "Grandad", with session musician Herbie Flowers.
+In 1970 he co-wrote Clive Dunn's number-one hit "Grandad", with session musician Herbie Flowers.

 Ronnie Wood joined the Jeff Beck Group, and later The Faces and The Rolling Stones.

 Kim Gardner co-formed Ashton, Gardner & Dyke and was later a member of Badger.

 Bob Garner played in Warrington bands Magoos and Golliwog, who changed their name to Smiley for a single in 1972: "Penelope" (written by Kenny Pickett) b/w "I Know What I Want" (written by Garner).
 He later participated in various Creation reunions (see below).

 Mick Avory was the drummer for the Kinks from 1964 to 1984.